dfeehan/siblingsurvival/README.md

 VIGNETTES

 - producing estimates (mostly done)
-- making a sibling dataset from a survey dataset
+- making a sibling dataset from a survey dataset (mostly done)
-- IC checks
+- IC checks (now in 'producing estimates', but maybe make a separate vignette?)